Frederica

 Charis soon becomes the darling of society, and her 24 year old “on the shelf” sister Frederica is well-received as well.
 Meanwhile, Felix and Jeremy, Frederica’s young brothers, take a liking to “Cousin Alverstoke” and he starts to become much more involved with the lively family than he ever intended.
 As he is drawn into their escapades, the perpetually bored Alverstoke is for once, not bored.
 Of course, Charis falls in love with a totally unsuitable but handsome blockhead, and Frederica struggles mightily to not be a bother to the formidable Marquis.
 But far from being intimidated, she finds herself constantly in need of his help and advice.
 The marquis, meanwhile, is falling deeply in love with this girl who treats him like an indulgent and kind uncle much to his bemusement.

 This is a bright and delightful book.
-Georgette Heyer was at the height of her powers and Frederica is one of her most charming and likable heroines.
+Georgette Heyer was still at the height of her powers and Frederica is one of her most charming and likable heroines.
 Alverstoke is one of her most well-drawn and witty romantic leads and their interactions are high points.
 Felix and Jeremy are two very different brothers but are both irrepressible and fun.
 Even Alverstoke’s quiet and efficient secretary, Charles Trevor, shines and even plays a surprising heroic role during a final crisis.
 My favorite Heyer novels take place in London during the season where conversation, descriptions, and settings sparkle, and the ability to navigate the tricky conventions and manners of society put futures on the line.
 And you might even meet real historical figures like the Prince Regent, Beau Brummel, Gentleman Jackson, or Sally Jersey and her cohorts.
 This one has the extra attraction of a warm and happy family at its center.

 Frederica, The Marquis of Alverstoke, and the Beautiful Charis